TISUnion/PrimeBackup/README.md

 Besides that, Prime Backup also supports compression on the stored files, which reduces the disk usage further more

-PrimeBackup can store common file types, including regular files, directories, and symbolic links.
-For these 3 file types:
+PrimeBackup is capable of storing various of common file types, including regular files, directories, and symbolic links.
+For these 3 types:

 - Regular file: Prime Backup calculates its hash values first.
 If the hash does not exist in the file pool, Prime backup will (compress and) store its content into a new blob in the file pool.